-Statement on the Verdict in the Trial of Derek Chauvin
+Statement on Derek Chauvin

 Last summer, in the wake of the brutal murders of Houstonian George Floyd, Breonna Taylor, Ahmaud Arbery, Tony McDade and Black transgender women of color in Houston like Brandi Seals, Tracy Single (Williams), and Itali Marlowe, America began to reconcile its long history of systemic racism and racial inequality.
 Many across the country collectively came together to protest and affirm that Black Lives Matter.